 Below you can see a space on the KNIME Hub containing the tools used in our application.

-To access these tools, the workflow includes a Fetch Tools metanode.
-This metanode connects to the KNIME Hub and exposes the latest set of available tools to the agent.
+To access these tools, the workflow now uses the Workflow to Tool node, which simplifies converting workflows into callable tools.
+This allows AI agents to dynamically select and use tools based on the specific needs of each request.
 Keeping tools in the Hub makes the system easy to maintain and extendable.
 You can add new tools, or update existing ones, without needing to modify the agent logic itself.

 How the agent is instructed: Building the prompt

 How you describe the agent’s world matters because that shapes how it responds.
 The prompt controls everything.
-That’s where the agent gets its instructions — a kind of briefing before it answers the question.
+That’s where the agent gets its instructions, a kind of briefing before it answers the question.
 The prompt tells it: These are the tools you have.
 This is what each one does.
 Here’s how to use them.
 This is who you are.
 And here’s the question you need to answer.
 With all of that context, the agent figures out the best way to respond.
-This full prompt is assembled dynamically inside the Chat Agent component, pulling in tool descriptions from the Hub, system instructions, and the user’s question, all in real time.
+This full prompt is assembled dynamically inside the Agent Prompter node, which pulls in tool descriptions from the Hub, system instructions, and the user’s question in real-time.

 There are two common approaches: